analyticbastard/pi/README.md

 Solutions to Pi exercises

+## Requisites

+You need the standard Clojure toolbelt, including [Leiningen](http://leiningen.org/).

 ## Usage

-To run the tests of the core logic components:
+To run the tests for the core logic components:

 ```lein test```